mariusz-pazur/domoticz_skill/README.rst

 current stat for the device named "weather" if you ask "what's the weather" rather than telling you what the current weather is via the weather skill.

+If you add or change the name for a device or scene in Domoticz, then you must reload mycroft to pick up the new names.

 Domoticz Groups and Scenes
 -----